Step seven: Preparing for the court hearing – checklist

 Tell the court if you and the trader agree to settle your claim before the hearing date.

-Arrange an interpreter if you need one
+Arrange an interpreter

 If English is not your first language, you may need an interpreter.
 Make sure you find someone before the hearing as the court will not be able to provide one for you.

-Check access is suitable to your needs
+Check access is suitable

 If you have a disability, contact the court office and ask to hold the hearing in a room where it's easy for you to get access.